Mass index

 Generally the EMA and the re-smoothed EMA of EMA are fairly close, making their ratio is roughly 1 and the sum around 25.

 According to Dorsey, a so-called "reversal bulge" is a probable signal of trend reversal (regardless of the trend's direction).
 Such a bulge takes place when a 25-day mass index reaches 27.0 and then falls to below 26 (or 26.5).
 A 9-day prime moving average is usually used to determine whether the bulge is a buy or sell signal.

 This formula uses intraday range values: not the "true range," which adjusts for full and partial gaps.
 Also, the "bulge" does not indicate direction.

+Interpretation

+The mass index is generally interpreted as a volatility-based reversal indicator rather than a directional indicator.
+It measures expansion in the high–low trading range and does not by itself indicate whether a subsequent reversal is likely to be upward or downward.
+For this reason, the mass index is commonly used with another trend-following measure, such as a moving average, to help determine the possible direction of a reversal after a reversal bulge has occurred.